 - Central Queensland (Rockhampton) – 5 March 2019

 - Darling Downs South West (Toowoomba) – 7 March 2019

 - Outback North (Mt Isa) – 12 March 2019

 - Far North Queensland (Cairns) – 14 March 2019

 - Sunshine Coast (Nambour) – 20 March 2019

 - Webinar – 22 March 2019 – morning session and afternoon session

-- Provide a written submission to firstname.lastname@example.org based on the questions listed in the discussion paper.
-The closing date for submissions has been extended from 15 March 2019 to 22 March 2019.
+Written submissions were also sought from stakeholders in response to the discussion paper.
+The closing date for submissions was extended from 15 March 2019 to 22 March 2019.

 Jobs Queensland extends its sincere thanks to everyone who has participated in the consultation.
 Your contribution is important.